prabhkodes/prabhkodes/README.md

 | **[jacobi-poisson-solver](https://github.com/prabhkodes/jacobi-poisson-solver)** | One Laplace problem in four parallel models — MPI+OpenMP, HDF5 parallel I/O, OpenACC, NVSHMEM | **94% efficiency** at 1120 cores |
 | **[fisher-kpp-rumour-diffusion](https://github.com/prabhkodes/fisher-kpp-rumour-diffusion)** | Reaction-diffusion PDE solved in parallel with PETSc — `DMDA`, Runge-Kutta time integration | Matches the analytic wave speed |

-## Making it run anywhere, and at scale
+## Making it run anywhere, and at scale (partially about going brrrr)

 | Project | What it is |
 |---|---|